 When a user considers investing in VPN services, they factor in transparency and visibility before reaching a decision.
 This is because they trust VPNs to keep their details safe, especially in a digital ecosystem where cybercrimes are rising by the day.
 Taking all this into account, I’m not sure if I can completely trust VIP72’s level of service.
 Remember, although VIP72 does integrate features that protect online privacy, it is a US-based company, so customers naturally demand the highest standard of data security and integrity.

 This brings us to another point.
 VIP72’s location in the US raises concerns because the country comes within the jurisdiction of the Five Eyes alliance.
 This alliance presents a risk to your privacy and anonymity when you perform online activities.
-To be specific, the Five Eyes alliance was initially an agreement between the US and UK in which both countries aimed to decrypt Soviet Russian intelligence.
-Australia, New Zealand, and Canada joined the alliance around the 1950s.
-Today, their work has extended to keeping track of online activity, and they generated documents that exposed government surveillance of what users did on the internet.
 Furthermore, as part of the Five Eyes jurisdiction, US government agencies investigated VIP72 for spreading the infamous Bunitu Trojan botnet in which the service used infected hosts as proxies.

 Let’s have a look at the main statement.
 It says that VIP72 is committed to protecting your information from unauthorized interference as you browse the internet.
 The service supports the OpenVPN protocol to secure data that travels through open connection channels.
 Interestingly, customers can get in touch with the support team by jabber without worrying about privacy.